zerodevapp/zerodev-docs/docs/create-wallets/web2-auth/jwt.md

 sidebar_position: 2
 ---

-# JWT (Beta)
+# JWT

-You can create wallets for your users by providing your public JWKS credentials through our Dashboard.
+If your login system uses JWTs, you can use ZeroDev to seamlessly create one smart wallet per unique user, as identified by their JWT.
+Follow these steps:

 1. Visit the [Dashboard](https://staging-dashboard-q1xv.onrender.com/authentication-providers).
 2. Click on the top-right menu.
 3. Choose `Authentication Providers`.
 4. Enter your JWKS credentials in the `JWT Wallet` section.

+JWKS stands for JSON Web Key Set.
+It is a standard for representing a set of cryptographic keys, specifically public keys, in a JSON format.
+These public keys are used to verify the signatures of JWTs in various security and identity protocols, such as OAuth 2.0 and OpenID Connect.
+If you are unsure how to retrieve your JWKS endpoint, [join our Discord](https://discord.gg/KS9MRaTSjx) and ask.

-Upon saving your JWKS credentials, we will set up a [Web3Auth Verifier](https://web3auth.io/docs/auth-provider-setup/verifiers) within the next 24 hours, enabling you to create JWT wallets.
+Currently, integrating with JWTs involves some manual setup on our side.
+Upon saving your JWKS credentials, we will set up the integration within 24 business hours and email you to confirm.
+If in doubt, you can get in touch with us [on Discord](https://discord.gg/KS9MRaTSjx) or email support@zerodev.app.

 ## Wagmi